zlehmann/js-dom-and-events-acting-on-events-lab-v-000/README.md

 - `addNewLiOnClick()`: This retrieves the employee information from the input.

-- `retrieveEmployeeInformation()`: This retrieves the employee information from the input.

-- `retrieveEmployeeInformation()`: This retrieves the employee information from the input.
+- `clearEmployeeListOnLinkClick()`: This empties out the employee list when "Clear employee list" button clicked.

 Have fun, and good luck!